Important photometric quantities and units

 Short wavelengths are termed ultraviolet and longer waves are termed infrared.

-What is the luminous flux (lumen)?
+What is the light flux (lumen)?

-The luminous flux is measured in lumens (abbreviation lm).
-The unit lumen is an internationally standardized unit of measurement for the luminous flux of a light source.
+The light flux is measured in lumens (abbreviation lm).
+The unit lumen is an internationally standardized unit of measurement for the light flux of a light source.
 It indicates how much light is emitted by a radiation source in all directions, so it measures the total light output.
 The lumens of a luminaire therefore provide information about its brightness.
 Identical luminaire types can be compared by their wattage.

 The value Lumen does not take the brightness sensation into account.
 The perception of brightness is additionally influenced by the beam angle and the design of a luminaire.
 Also, the color temperature of the illuminant and the condition of the environment play a role in the perception of brightness.